-What to Wear to Pole Dancing Class?
+What Should You Wear to Pole Dancing Class?

-While everything you read about pole dancing will tell you to wear as little as possible, this can be quite daunting for your first class.
+While everything you read about pole dancing will tell you to wear as little as possible, this can be quite daunting for your first class!

 Take jogging bottoms and trainers with you, as you are likely to do a warm-up and want to avoid being chilly before you begin.